mausor11/mausor11/README.md

 ### ✅ Finished Projects

+- [`🎵 Music`](https://github.com/mausor11/Music.) – A basic prototype app that controls music playback using computer vision techniques.
+A precursor to more advanced gesture-controlled projects.

 - [`🎵 Music-computer-vision`](https://github.com/mausor11/Music-computer-vision) – A desktop app that lets users control music playback using hand gestures.
 Built with OpenCV, MediaPipe, and PyAutoGUI.

 - [`🔢 Conjugate-Gradient-Method`](https://github.com/mausor11/Conjugate-Gradient-Method) – A Python implementation of the Conjugate Gradient method for solving large linear systems.
 Focused on efficiency and clarity in numerical computations.